kassko/data-mapper/README.md

 ## Presentation ##

-data-mapper component is a mapper which gives a lot of flexibility to representate some raw data like objects.
-It do not manage data persistence.
+data-mapper component is a mapper which gives a lot of features to representate some raw data like objects.
+It do not manage data persistence (for example it doesn't generate SQL).
 Use it if you need:

 * only a mapper and not a persister
-* to keep your objects agnostic and preserve their base class (data-mapper implements Data Mapper pattern and not Active Record)
+* to keep your objects agnostic and preserve their base class
-* to transform raw data before hydrating an object
+* to prepare/transform raw data before hydrating an object
 * to create representations with nested objects and several nesting levels (Person => Address => Street)
 * to map value objects (Address, Street) and reuse them with other mapping rules
 * to reuse and inherit the mapping configurations